SimonKKC/diff_application/README.md

 # diff_application

 1. About the application
+ Job intereview -- coding assessment.
  This application is a spring-boot application using an in-memory database.
  Also, the application uses an embedded application server (Tomcat).